Skip to content

 File: workflows/composite-actions-example.yml

-Best for: - Projects that want full control over workflow execution - Teams that need to customize scanner configurations - Repositories that want to run scanners in parallel - Cases where you need fine-grained control over when scanners run
+Best for: - Projects that want full control over GitHub Actions workflow execution - Teams that need to customize scanner configurations per-job - Repositories that want to run scanners in parallel as separate jobs - GHES environments where composite actions are preferred

 Usage: